fkirc/attranslate/README.md

 Optionally, `attranslate` works with automated translation-services.
 For example, let's say that a translation-service achieves 80% correct translations.
 Thanks to `attranslate`, a quick fix of the remaining 20% may be faster than doing everything by hand.
-Other than that, `attranslate` supports manual translations and even file-format-conversions without changing the language.
+Other than that, `attranslate` supports purely manual translations and even file-format-conversions without changing the language.

 ## Why attranslate?